robarca/Software_and_Computing_Exam/README.md

 This is a simple model to compute the weighting functions and transmittances in clear air and in presence of a cloud layer.

-Here, it is assumed that clouds only absorb and emit (i.e there is no scattering), that the system is in Local Thermodynamic Equilibrium (LTE), so that Kirchhoff's law is still valid, and that it's considered a plane-parallel atmosphere using height (_z_) as vertical coordinate .
+Here, it is assumed that:
+- Clouds only absorb and emit (i.e there is no scattering);
+- The system is in Local Thermodynamic Equilibrium (LTE), so that Kirchhoff's law is still valid, and the base the atmosphere is at 0 km and the top at 50 km;
+- It's considered a plane-parallel atmosphere using height (_z_) as vertical coordinate .

 Considering the optical depth, defined as :